 Dr. Kristen M. Kelly is a board certified dermatologist and Professor at the University of California (UC), Irvine.
 She attended UC, Los Angeles as both an undergraduate and medical student.
 She completed an internship in internal medicine and a dermatology residency at UC Irvine.
 After residency, Dr. Kelly completed a fellowship in photomedicine and biomedical optics at the Beckman Laser Institute and then obtained an academic appointment in the departments of dermatology and surgery at UC Irvine.
+She currently serves as the Vice Chair of Dermatology and the Dermatology Residency Program Director at UC Irvine.
 Her research has helped to optimize cutaneous vascular lesion treatment, evaluate cutaneous angiogenesis, and develop and evaluate novel dermatologic light based imaging and therapeutic options.
-She has given over 150 lectures at local, national and international conferences and events and has authored over 90 scientific papers and 14 book chapters.
+She has given over 175 lectures at local, national and international conferences and events and has authored 97 scientific papers and 15 book chapters.
 Dr. Kelly is a fellow of the American Academy of Dermatology and her research has been funded by the ASLMS, Sturge Weber Foundation, Dermatology Foundation and National Institutes of Health.
-Dr. Kelly has been an active ASLMS member since 1998 and is currently serving as President of the society.
+Dr. Kelly has been an active ASLMS member since 1998 and is a past President of the society.

 Arisa Ortiz, MD